 Once uploaded, your data may not be exclusively yours.
 You may have some cross-border headaches if it's hosted in another country.
-They get to determine if your data violates the host country's copyright or IP laws.
+It's up to them to determine whether your data violates the host country's copyright or IP laws.
 The host site also determines if your data is offensive according to the country's standards.
 Some sites may even sell ads based on your content, meaning your information isn't really private at all.